Thushani01/Student-academic-performance-analysis/README.md

 ## Technologies

 - Python
+- Pandas
+- NumPy
+- Matplotlib
-- Data Analysis
+- Seaborn
-- Statistical Analysis
+- Scikit-learn
-- Machine Learning
+- Jupyter Notebook

 ## Project Status

-Portfolio project based on academic learning and project experience.
-The repository will be developed further with analysis, visualisations, and model evaluation.
+Portfolio version of an academic project.
+The repository contains the analysis notebook and datasets used in the project.

 ## Author